 I am a storyteller at heart, my sense of place growing up in Vermont and my admiration for utility in design have cut a path for me which is unique.
-I have embraced triumphs and failures as a way to digest my human experience and share something real.
+I have embraced triumphs and failures as a way to digest my experience and share something authentic.
 My knives are an honest representation of my existence as a woman, a daughter, and student of the world.

 Growing up in deep rural Vermont, I was home-schooled by my mother and life-schooled by my carpenter-blacksmith father.
 I formed a special connection with the land around me and with few other children to play with my imagination was unbridled.
 Although my family had little material possessions, I was taught the value of natural resources, for they were a renewing source of wealth.
 My father built houses, kept bees and tapped Maple Sugar trees.
 My parents were resourceful and we ate what we grew and were entertained by sunsets and feeding fish in the pond.
 My father used horses to log the land and cut those logs into beams by hand.
 I was unaware of any other way of life, and looking back I am grateful for the freedom my childhood allowed me.

 It was In the process of accepting his illness that I began to revisit and explore my father's work-shop.
-My historical relationship and familiarity with the land and trade provided inspiration for my knife designs.
+My previous relationship and familiarity with the land and craft provided inspiration for my knife designs.
 My father imparted his knowledge of metallurgy and woodworking from his crutches and wheel chair.
 He gave me a lot of space to make and correct my own mistakes.

-Knife making became a practice, a safe place for self discovery, creative expression and personal freedom…becoming an outlet for me in processing the illness of my father and ultimately his death.
+Knife making became a practice, a safe place for self discovery, creative expression and personal freedom…an outlet for me in processing the illness of my father and ultimately his death.

 The materials I use have personal significance for me, sharing the significance with others is part of my story.
 I hope my knives enrich relationships between family and friends and the food we prepare and share together.